RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 This guide is not a self-help guide, although members and guests can read it.
 In SFT the member (or client) and the listener (or therapist) have separate roles, so that a do-it-yourself approach to SFT is not always practical.

-In this guide there is a section describing each of SFT's most common techniques quite briefly.
+In this guide there are sections describing each of SFT's most common techniques quite briefly.
 The aim is to provide enough information for a listener who takes SFT seriously to use it in an effective semi-professional way, but this guide is not a substitute for professional training.

 The guide is in many short sections.
 Most sections have a quiz at the end.
 You must correctly complete the quiz before you can move to the next section.
 There is no limit to the number of times you can retry each quiz.